yanxiang-yang/yanxiang-yang.github.io/_pages/publications.md

 {% include base_path %}

 ## Research Interests
-My main research line focuses on <b>sport, gamification, and health management</b>.
-In particular, the goal of my research is to understand the role of gamification in digital sport and health behaviors and gamified digital health systems.
+My research line focuses on <b> digital-physical interplay in sport, gamification, and health management</b>.
+In particular, my research seeks to understand how gamified digital health and fitness systems interact with individuals to promote sport and health behaviors.
 I am also interested in topics of <b>sports behavioral analytics</b>.
 I use multiple research methodologies including quantitative (e.g. machine learning-based causal inference, agent-based models, structural equation modeling, web scraping, meta-analysis) and qualitative (e.g. semi-structured interview) approach.
 Our work has appeared in renowned journals such as Computers in Human Behavior, American Journal of Preventive Medicine, Journal of Medical Internet Research, European Sport Management Quarterly, Journal of Sport Management, Nonprofit Management and Leadership, among others.
 My research keywords are:

 * Gamification
+* Digital-Physical Interplay
 * Sport, gamification, and health management
 * Sports behavioral analytics